India school tragedy raises questions for Gandhi's food plan

-RAIPUR/PATNA, India (Reuters) - The deaths of at least 23 Indian children poisoned after eating a free school meal has triggered an outcry over food safety just as the ruling Congress party is set to launch an ambitious plan to feed 800 million poor, with an eye on elections due within a year.
+RAIPUR/PATNA, India, July 18 (Reuters) - The deaths of at least 23 Indian children poisoned after eating a free school meal has triggered an outcry over food safety just as the ruling Congress party is set to launch an ambitious plan to feed 800 million poor, with an eye on elections due within a year.

-Congress leader Sonia Gandhi’s national subsidized food project includes free school meals and expands existing handouts to make it probably the biggest welfare initiative since India gained independence in 1947.
+Congress leader Sonia Gandhi’s national subsidised food project includes free school meals and expands existing handouts to make it probably the biggest welfare initiative since India gained independence in 1947.

 “It’s a political move designed to garner support for Congress among the poor, which has been its traditional constituency,” said Zoya Hasan, a professor at the School of Social Sciences in New Delhi’s Jawaharlal Nehru University.